Mesoscale two-sample testing for networks: Methodological extensions

 This extension to general hypothesis sets also suggests a modification of the above tests for undirected networks, and networks with no self loops.
 For networks with no self loops, we can simply remove diagonal entries from $\mathcal{S}$.
-For instance, if $\mathcal{S} = \mathcal{T} \times \mathcal{T}$ for $\mathcal{T} \subseteq \{1,\ldots,n\}$ which forms a square, we modify $\mathcal{S}$ to include only (without loss of generality) the upper triangle of $\mathcal{S}$, with or without the diagonal.

 For undirected networks, we must discard dependent edge variables below the diagonal from $\mathcal{S}$, but the methodological modification takes slightly more care, since symmetry can also induce rank deficiency in the projected data (for the Gaussian edge model) or GLM design matrix (for general exponential family edges).
-As a simple example, again suppose the hypothesis set is $\mathcal{S} = \mathcal{T} \times \mathcal{T}$ in an undirected network, and denote both the left and right-hand side projections by $V$, then the projected data
+As a simple example, suppose the hypothesis set is $\mathcal{S} = \mathcal{T} \times \mathcal{T}$ in an undirected network.
+Denoting both the left and right projections by $V$, the projected data takes the form $ V^{\tp} [A^{(g)}_k]_{\mathcal{S}} V \in \mathbb{R}^{d \times d} $ for $g=1,2$ and $k=1,\ldots,m$ will also be symmetric, and thus restricted to a subspace of $\mathbb{R}^{d \times d}$, where $d$ is the column dimension of $V$.